Quantitative Languages Defined by Functional Automata

 Recently, there have been several efforts made to lift the foundations of computer aided verification and synthesis from the basic {\em Boolean} case to the richer {\em quantitative} case, e.g.~\cite{ChatterjeeDH10,BokerCHK11,AminofKL11}.
 This paper belongs to this line of research and contributes to the study of quantitative languages over finite words.

 Our paper proposes a systematic study of the algorithmic properties of several classes of {\em functional} weighted automata (defining quantitative languages).
 A functional weighted automaton is a {\em nondeterministic} weighted automaton such that any two accepting runs $\rho_1$, $\rho_2$ on a word $w$ associate with this word a unique value ${\sf V}(\rho_1)={\sf V}(\rho_2)$.
-As we show in this paper, several important verification problems are decidable for nondeterministic functional weighted automata while they are undecidable (or unknown to be decidable) for the full class of nondeterministic weighted automata.
-As functional weighted automata are a natural generalization of {\em unambiguous} weighted automata, and as unambiguity captures most of the nondeterminism that is useful in practice, our results are both theoretically and practically important.
-Also, the notion of functionality leads to useful insight into the relation between deterministic and nondeterministic weighted automata and into algorithmic idea for testing equivalence for example.
+As we show in this paper, several important verification problems are decidable for nondeterministic functional weighted automata while they are undecidable (or not known to be decidable) for the full class of nondeterministic weighted automata. \enlargethispage{\baselineskip}